RibbonCommunications/webrtc-js-sdk/docs/ribbon-webrtc-doc.md

 Sets the channel to be used while proxy mode is enabled.

 Providing a channel is a required step for being able to use the Proxy functionality.
-This is the first step, before initializing the remote endpoint and setting proxy mode.
+This should be the first step, before initializing the remote endpoint and setting proxy mode.

 On completion, this API will trigger a [proxy:change][134]